 Technical analysis is very subjective.
 If you are a novice and want to trade using technical analysis, you should take it slowly and learn what tools are available to get a sense of what works and what doesn't.

-TurtleTrader® comment: Trend Following is objective, not subjective.
+TurtleTrader® comment: Trend following is objective, not subjective.
 You can define it.

 Support is the price level at which a stock's price has stopped falling and has either moved sideways or reversed direction.
 At this level, the demand for the stock is thought to be strong enough to prevent the price from dropping further.
 When a stock's price is dropping, buyers become more inclined to buy, and sellers become less inclined to sell.
 In other words, demand will exceed supply and prevent the price from falling further.